Vycka/HttpMockSlim/README.md

     protected virtual void HandlePut(HttpListenerContext context)
     {
-        // Don't forget to all, what was sent anyway var result = context.Request.InputStream.ReadAllBytes();
+        // Don't forget to read all what was sent anyway var result = context.Request.InputStream.ReadAllBytes();

         WriteResponse(context, new StreamGenerator(0, 0));